Posted on Lab Informatics. 29 April, 2019

 Boston, MA.
 April 16-18, 2019

 Since its inception in 2002, the annual Bio-IT World Conference & Expo has become a premier event for showcasing the wide-array of IT and informatics applications and enabling technologies that drive biomedical research, drug discovery & development, and clinical and healthcare initiatives.

-The 2018 Bio-IT World Conference & Expo in Boston, MA saw over 4,000 attendees from all over the world come together to explore the latest innovations in data and computing to advance medicine.
-This year’s conference had 16 tracks focusing on advancing science through data and computing, keynote speakers, pre-conference workshops, hundreds of technology and scientific presentations, industry awards and more.
+The 2019 Bio-IT World Conference & Expo in Boston, MA saw nearly 4,000 life sciences, pharmaceutical, clinical, healthcare, and IT professionals from all over the world come together to explore the latest innovations in data and computing to advance medicine.
+This year’s conference had 17 tracks focusing on advancing science through data and computing, keynote speakers, 14 pre-conference workshops, 280+ technology and scientific presentations, industry awards and more.

 Data Transfer Track